slatedocs/slate/source/includes/_objects.md

 Field           | Type |  Description
 --------------- | ---- | -----------
-id              | String | The ID of the Certificate email           | String | Email of the signer signed          | Boolean | `true` if signed signed_at       | Date   | Timestamp of the date signed
+id              | String | The ID of the Certificate used to sign email           | String | Email of the signer signed          | Boolean | `true` if signed signed_at       | Date   | Timestamp of the date signed